Current measures in place concerning COVID-19 / corona pandemic.

 - Smoking of water-pipes in restaurants/cafes is forbidden

-- Order for self-isolation for people >65 years old, as well as such with chronical diseases, such as diabetes, asthma, bronchial diseases, etc. There are certain exceptions for “critical” positions.
-This rule is in place until 14 April 2020.
+- >65 years olds, as well as such with chronical diseases, such as diabetes, asthma, bronchial diseases, etc. may leave the house for a walk.

 Links to the latest decree on COVID-19 measures (Russian):